 Your landscape photography requires a bit of planning in terms of when to go.
 Weather will have a massive impact on your location, access and light conditions.
 But when is the right time to go?
 Well let’s find out.

-To begin with, this may be a term you have heard in relation to landscape photography before, but if it still leaves you in the dark then let us explain.
+It’s a term you may have heard in relation to photography before but if it still leaves you in the dark then let us explain.

 In fact, you may go a long time without the right quality of light that’s normally associated with this time of day.
 Despite that, it’s still important to take your chances when the light is right.